szhen0340/SecureSquared/README.md

 2. Gives the LLM context about how to process the input
 3. Prevents the user input from being interpreted as part of the system instructions

-Without this guardrail, the challenge became basically the same as the Chat Assistant challenge.
-When user input is sent directly to the LLM without proper wrapping, the model treats it as a direct instruction, making prompt injection trivially easy.
+Without this guardrail, the challenge is trivial.
+When user input is sent directly to the LLM without proper wrapping, the model treats it as a direct instruction, making prompt injection easy.
 The wrapping approach would require participants to develop more sophisticated attack techniques.

 One effective solution is to comment the following: